pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-testing-cloud-deployments-with-dotnet/index.md

 The next step is to upload some files to the static website.
 Well, instead, to write an automated test that validates the upload with mocks.

-I create a `wwwroot` folder with two HTML files in it and configure to copy that folder to the output on the build.
+I create a `wwwroot` folder with two HTML files in it and copy the folder to the build's output.
 Here is my change in the project file.

 ```xml
 <ItemGroup>